Hog Hunts Americus

 At Pig Problem, Inc., we know that every Hog Hunt is a different adventure.
 Sometimes, the Hogs cooperate, and sometimes they seem to disappear into thin air.
 But no matter what, we make the most of every night in the field.

-Guide Hank recently led a 1 Night Thermal Hog Hunt, and while the group didn’t get a chance to put a Wild Hog on the ground, they still had a successful night - because they managed to take down a Coyote instead!
-When the hogs go into hiding, Predator control becomes the next best target, and we’re always ready to adapt.
+Guide Hank recently led a 1 Night Thermal Hog Hunt, and while the group didn’t get a chance to put a Wild Hog into a new home, they still had a successful night - because they managed to take get a Coyote instead!
+When the hogs go into hiding, Predator control becomes the next best thing, and we’re always ready to adapt.

 The Hunt That Turned Into a Predator Control Mission